lhl08/lhl08.github.io/research.md

 #     description: User Controllable Bubble filters for Recommendation System to eliminate outdated data and redundancy; Dynamic Learning process with user Interaction to reduce unfairness and bias in content recommendation.
 Contributor of <a href="https://github.com/lhl08/RecStudio">RecStudio</a>, a unified, highly modularized recommendation library based on PyTorch.
 ---

-My previous research in HCI mainly focuses on wearable textile sensing/haptics system, and I am willing to discover more in other HCI fields in the future. test
+My previous research in HCI mainly focuses on wearable textile sensing/haptics system, and I am willing to discover more in other HCI fields in the future. test test
 <br />